prismicio/prismic-mcp-server/CONTRIBUTING.md

 This will globally link `@prismicio/mcp-server` as available package in your computer.

-_Note: Don't forget to unlink the package after development with `npm unlink @prismicio/mcp-server`_
+_Note: Don't forget to unlink the package after development with `npm unlink -g @prismicio/mcp-server`_

 ---

-### Step 3: Setup the MCP server to Cursor
+### Step 3: Configure the MCP Server

-Go to Cursor preferences and click to add an MCP server to `mcp.json`:
+Add the local Prismic MCP server to your code editor's configuration:

 ```json
 {